The Smallest Server Suite – A Lightweight Linux Server Distribution

 As you see in the above screenshot, there are three important commands namely,

-These are main commands that you’re going to use to install TheSSS on your system.
+These are main commands that we’re going to use to install TheSSS.

 It’s also possible to backup your data using 4MLinux Backup Scripts (just try to execute ‘backup’, ‘fsbackup’ or ‘image’ commands).
 The ‘lftp’ and ‘rsync’ utilities are included, too.